-- Press COAST on the steering wheel until you reach the lower speed you want, then release it. - To slow down in very small amounts, press COAST on the steering wheel briefly.
+- Press the COAST button on the steering wheel until you reach the lower speed you want, then release it. - To slow down in very small amounts, press the COAST button on the steering wheel briefly.
 Each time you do this, you'll go about 1 mph (1.6 km/h) slower.